AalokSharmaOfficial/Quiz-LM-React/README.md

 1.  **GOOGLE AI Studio Live Environment:** A monolithic structure using the root-level `index.tsx` and `index.css` files.
 This is used for live, interactive development within certain tools.
 2.  **Standard Vite Build Environment:** A professionally structured, modular project located within the `src/` directory.
 This is used for local development, testing, and automated deployment via GitHub Actions.

-### The Rule: Update Both, Always.
+### The Rule: Update only required , never these 2  `index.tsx` and `index.css` at root level..

 Any change—whether it's a new feature, a bug fix, a UI tweak, or a content update— **MUST be implemented ANYWHERE IT NEEDED EXCEPT THE ROOT LEVEL TWO SPECIFIC FILES namely - `index.tsx` and `index.css` at root level.**.
-HOWEVER You are Free to make necessary change in any other files of root level or anywhere.
+HOWEVER You are Free to make necessary change in any other files of root level like `index.html` the main file and other files also.

 - So If you change `src/components/QuizView/QuizSection.tsx`, you **MUST** make the equivalent change in the `QuizSection` function within the /src folder `index.tsx`only and not the root level `index.tsx`.
 -   If you add a style to `src/index.css`, you **should not** add that same style to the root `index.css` leave it at the owner He will do it himself.
 This will save your time.